RitaAndAurora/ddrm-jfsebastian/README.md

 ## Support J.F.
 Sebastian development

-You want to support the development of J.F.
-Sebastian and similar tools?
-I'll be very happy to receive a [donation](https://ritaandaurora.github.io/ddrm-jfsebastian/donate) :)
+If you want to support the development of J.F.
+Sebastian and similar tools you can consider [making a donation](https://ritaandaurora.github.io/ddrm-jfsebastian/donate).
+That will make me very happy :)

 ## Credits and acknowledgements